karuppiah7890/tigris-docs/docs/events/search-query.md

 # Search and Query Operations

-Tigris automatically indexes the event data in collections and provides rich query and search capability out-of-the-box.
+Tigris automatically indexes the event data in topics and provides rich query and search capability out-of-the-box.
 This differentiates Tigris from other event streaming systems such as Kafka.
 As with Tigris, you can query and search events the same way you query and search data in a regular